What is an Exchange?

 A private university, Ewha Womans University was founded in 1886 and became a university in 1946.
 It is the largest women’s university in the world, with 11 colleges and over 25,000 students.

 Hankuk University of Foreign Studies (HUFS) is the birthplace of foreign language education in Korea.
-HUFS is a specialized university that educates students to become creative experts, international citizens and independent researchers who will contribute to the development and exchange of cultures.
+HUFS is a specialized university that educates students to become international citizens who will contribute to the development and exchange of cultures.

 Sogang University in Korea